nayan32biswas/mongodb-odm/docs/advanced-tutorial/multiple-database.md

 # Multiple Database

 We can work with multiple databases within a single node.
 There are multiple use cases for multiple database systems.
-If you want to implement log on a separate database rather than the main database.
+For example, if you want to implement logging on a separate database rather than the main database.

 ## Connection

-We learn how to establish the connection with the database in the [connection chapter](../tutorial/connection.md).
+We learned how to establish the connection with the database in the [connection chapter](../tutorial/connection.md).

-To work with multiple databases we will use the same `connect` function that we used previously.
+To work with multiple databases, we will use the same `connect` function that we used previously.

 The `connect` function accepts two arguments.
-The first one is `url` (required str type) and the second one is `databases` (optional set type).
+The first one is `url` (required string type) and the second one is `databases` (optional set type).

 The first argument `url` string should have a **default database**.
-The second argument `databases` are optional.
+The second argument `databases` is optional.
 We can send multiple database names as needed.

 ```python hl_lines="4-7"
 # Code omitted above